Code-Institute-Submissions/Siobhanmcc-ms-2_May_Resub/README.md

 ## Testing User Stories from User Experience (UX) Section

-1. I am a user coming to the site to explore potential areas to visit in Kildare.
+1. I am a user coming to the site to explore potential attractions to visit in Kildare.
 On arriving at the site, I can scroll down to get some information about the area itself, and then to the map where I can click off to a variety of hotels, attractions and restaurants to visit in the area.

 2. I am a potential visitor to the area looking to ask questions about the county.
 On scrolling down the page, I can access a contact form where I can contact the owner with any questions I may have.